yiisoft/yii2/docs/guide/db-active-record.md

 Ability to select extra fields can be exceptionally useful for aggregation queries.
 Assume you need to display a list of customers with the count of orders they have made.
-First of all, you need to declare a `Customer` class with 'orders' relation and extra field for count storage:
+First of all, you need to declare a `Customer` class with `orders` relation and extra field for count storage:

 ```php
 class Customer extends \yii\db\ActiveRecord